Abelink23/pyIACOB/README.md

 - RV.py contains functions to calculate the radial velocity offset via cross-correlation or via input list of lines.
 It also allows to create RV curves.

-- RVEWFW.py contains functions to interactively or automatically obtain Equivalent Widths, Full Widths, and Radial Velocities for a given input of stars.
+- measure.py contains functions to interactively or automatically obtain Equivalent Widths, Full Widths, and Radial Velocities for a given input of stars and spectral lines.

+- spec_posproc.py allows the user to perform a post-processing of the input spectra, including the radial velocity correction or the cosmetic defects and cosmic rays removal.

+- models.py contains functions to retrieve either evolutionary tracks or isochrones from different libraries (MIST, PADOVA, GENEVA).

-- IACOBBroad.py contains functions which helps the user to generate output and input tables for IACOB-Broad.
+- IACOBBroad.py contains functions which helps the user to generate output and input tables for IACOB-Broad program.

 - maui.py contains functions which helps the user to generate output and input tables for MAUI, with some additional features regarding the analysis of the results.

-- mist.py contains functions to retrieve either an evolutionary track or an isochrone.

 - tools.py contains utility functions which could also be interested.